 - (a) Complaints concerning police conduct may be filed at the Police Department or the Urbana Human Relations Office. - (b) Complaints shall be made in writing using a Citizen Complaint Form created by the CRB in cooperation with the Chief of Police.
 A complainant shall be furnished with information regarding the complaint process and the rights of complainants prior to, or as part of the filing process. - (c) A complaint shall be a sworn statement attesting to the truthfulness of the allegations made.
-Complaint forms shall contain a written warning that anyone willfully making false allegations within the complaint process may be subject to prosecution. - (d) Complaints shall be based upon a first-hand account either by the person involved in the incident or a witness to the incident, except that a minor shall be represented by a parent or guardian in all matters pertaining to the complaint. - (e) Complainants shall receive a copy of the submitted complaint at the time of filing. - (f) Complaints shall be filed within 45 calendar days of the date of the incident, giving rise to the complaint, unless the complainant is physically unable to file a complaint because he or she has been hospitalized, incarcerated or called to active military duty.
-In such a case, the complaint must be filed within 15 calendar days of the date the person becomes physically able to file or no longer incarcerated or in military service. - (g) The CRB shall be notified within seven (7) working days of the filing of the complaint.
+Complaint forms shall contain a written statement that anyone making intentionally false allegations within the sworn complaint may be subject to prosecution.
+An explanatory statement shall state that a finding that the complaint is unfounded process or not sustained shall not necessarily be construed as a false statement.